mikerodionov/DevOps/Bash/BashBasics.md

 # Run program and go back to the same terminal leaving program running - CTRL + Z - that menimizes program to background
 # To return to the app - fg command
 ```

+## Select all in nano

+To select all in nano it is possible to use
+Ctrl+6 - to set a mark in the very beginning of a file
+Alt+T (or Alt+Shift+T) to cut to the end of the file
+Ctrl+U - to uncut content (but you should still be able to paste it)